Thimfstrytobemrrobot/Shadow-crak-X/README.md

   consequences, including **civil and criminal liability**.
 - By using this tool, you explicitly agree that the **developer(s) are not liable** for any direct, indirect, incidental, or criminal outcomes resulting from misuse.

+  HOW TO USE

+- in login screen (roblox.com/login) press f12 then paste the code in dev console, hit enter and add info to it
+- REMEMBER TO ENTER YOUR TARGET USERNAME DUMBASS